gazoy/garethoyston.github.io/content/teaching/python/index.md

 ---
-title: Learn Python
+title: Learn how to Trade
-summary: Easily learn Python in 10 minutes!
+summary: Easily learn how to trade cryptocurrencies and traditional markets with Crypto Trading School!
-date: 2023-10-24
+date: 2023-05-01
 type: docs
 math: false
 tags:
-  - Python
+  - Trading School
 image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+  caption: ''
 ---

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.